 “You don’t have to be still or keep your eyes closed” you just have to be self-aware of your inner and outer self.
 “Walk slowly and find wisdom in your walk and be mindful of each step you take”.

-After all the long walks around Stanton Island are where RZA himself found the answers to all the questions he had about the future of the Wu-Tang Clan the music he was making and how to start a label.
+After all the long walks around Stanton Island are where RZA himself found the answers to all his questions.
+Particularly the ones about the future of the Wu-Tang Clan the music he was making and how to start a label.

 If there was any time in our lives where we need to find inner peace, it’s now.